 • To prevent damage, the electronic shift 4WD system is designed to engage 4x4 HIGH (4WD high) when the vehicle is moving.
 If the 4x4 indicator light does not illuminate when shifting a vehicle that is stationary, start the vehicle moving.
+Once the vehicle is mo moving.
 Once the vehicle is moving, 4x4 HIGH (4WD high) will engage and the 4x4 indicator will illuminate.